ALU-BSE/web-storage-activity-cool_coders/README.md

   - Persistent cookies have an expiration date and remain stored on the user's device even after closing the browser, enabling long-term authentication and preferences retention.
   - Session cookies have a lower risk of theft as they disappear on browser close, while persistent cookies can be stolen if improperly secured.
   - Session cookies are best for authentication, while persistent cookies should not store authentication data.
+  - Session cookies exist only during a browsing session and are ideal for temporary data like login states. while Persistent cookies remain on the device after the session ends, enabling long-term tracking and preference storage.
 ---

 ### **Task 2: Theme Preferences with Local Storage**